Home Button

 At the foot of the bed we removed the original weird shelf and moved it to the other side of the bulkhead to provide shelf storage in the workshop.
 In it's place we added a larger bookshelf designed for standard hardback books.
 It holds most of the regular guides and reference books we use.

 In the aft cabin we removed the three inch wide shelf that really wasn't usable for holding anything other than the furled flag.
 In its place we installed 140 linear inches (broken up into six shelves) of shelves scaled for regular paperbacks.
 We should be able to carry enough for our own consumption and for trading stock.
-Since Chris's mother is a formal librarian and refers to the aft cabin as "hers" we have installed a brass name plate designating the aft cabin as "Joan's Library."
+Since Chris's mother is a former librarian and refers to the aft cabin as "hers" we have installed a brass name plate designating the aft cabin as "Joan's Library."

 Drawer Stops